Why Does God Favor the Ungodly?

 We, however, very often fail to favor God with our very best.
 Rather than try to excel using our talents, we hope to ride on God’s goodness, expecting him to do the work for us.
 Some non-believers (certainly not all!) become successful – thrive, as you put it – because they work hard to excel.
 We who are followers of Christ are called to excel – we are called to be like Christ, using our talents to their fullest.
 When we don’t, oops we are sinning again!

-So rather than spend any more time being jealous of sinners who thrive in ways we wish we would thrive, let us strive to give God our best efforts.
+So rather than spend any more time being jealous of the ungodly who thrive in ways we wish we would thrive, let us strive to give God our best efforts.
 Let us avail ourselves of his grace, which is completely surrounding us like an ocean that stretches far beyond what we can see.
 Let us recognize Who is the source of our talents, and let us trust that God sees a far bigger picture than we do when we ask for his help, realizing that even his “no” is a big help.

 © 2014 by Terry A. Modica